cloudoperators/.github/profile/README.md

 ## :bear: Features

-- **Operational Transparancy:** Greenhouse offers a holistic dashboard and API to manage various operational aspects efficiently and transparently.
+- **Operational Transparency:** Greenhouse offers a holistic dashboard and API to manage various operational aspects efficiently and transparently.
 - **Automation:** Efficiency and reliability at anyone's fingertips with Greenhouse' tools and automations across the entire cloud landscape.
 - **Authentication and Authorization:** Integrate with identity providers to streamline access and permissions and eliminate the need for multiple tools.
 - **Plugin Support:** Several plugins extend the core platform, providing cloud-native observability, security & compliance tooling and more.